Thanks for checking out my blog. My name is Lynn.

-While this may be taken out of its original context, it kind of sums up how I feel now – I am running as much as I can.
+This quote from Bill Rodgers sums up how I feel now – I am running as much as I can.
 For me it is not about the medals (or as runners refer to it, the bling).
 It is all about moving, a gift many people take for granted.

 I am motivated by extraordinary people who pursue their goals of running marathons and ultra marathons, completing triathlons, biking across country, hiking thousands of miles, or whatever – the people everyone writes off as crazy.
 They give me inspiration to pursue my own goals of running an endurance race in each of the 50 states and all 6 of the Major Marathons.

 5 thoughts on “About”

 Congratulations on your Hat Trick.
 So glad you’re back running again.
 I loved all the inspiring runners you encountered and how you drew strength from them.

 Yes, it is hard to feel sorry for yourself when you encounter someone who is carrying a heavier load.
 Thanks for reading.
 Hope you enjoy my future posts!

 I have recently been diagnosed with transverse myelitis.